Panic flushes through your arms.

 You want a buzz.
 To have been there when Greg did that crazy thing.

 Exactly the same is true for SaaS copywriting.
-Our research with the SaaS Engine found that social proof continues to reign supreme, with customer reviews selected as the most trusted source influencing buyer decision-making.
+Our research with the SaaS Engine found that social proof continues to reign supreme, with customer reviews hailed as the biggest influencer on buyer decision-making.

 So get busy with your customer feedback.